 Salon Business Plan

 A salon business plan is a summary of how your salon business will function and clarifies why it will be successful.
 It provides a roadmap with goals and milestones to lead your salon to success.
 Your salon business plan does not need to be hundreds of pages — keep it as short and concise as you can.
 You will probably want to include each of these sections – an executive summary, company summary and funding needs, products and services, marketing plan, management team, financial plan, and appendix.
 One of the things that makes a salon business plan different than some other service-based business plans is that you might decide to offer a combination of products and services.
-Maybe you will sell shampoo, beard oil, or other cosmetics and beauty products, in addition to offering services like haircuts, manicures, or massages.
+Maybe you will sell shampoo, beard oil, or other cosmetics and beauty products in custom printed cosmetic boxes, in addition to offering services like haircuts, manicures, or massages.
 If that’s the case, make sure you include your ideas for upselling products to customers to increase the value of every appointment you book.
 A salon mission statement is a short summary of why your salon exists, what the goal of the salon is and how this goal is achieved.
 It is the first thing you and other people who read your plan see and should be clearly visible at the top of your salon business plan.
 There are plenty of reasons salon business owners can benefit from writing a business plan — you will need one if you are seeking a loan or investment.
 Even if you are not seeking funding, the process of thinking through every aspect of your business will help you make sure you’re not overlooking anything critical as you grow.

 The Salon Business Plan template consists of four slides that have all the tools you need to build a professional presentation.
 The first slide gives you the opportunity to post two photos of your service and describe the main problems that your salon is solving.
 This slide will be primarily useful for startups and individual entrepreneurs.
 Photos allow you to immediately draw the audience’s attention to your presentation.
 The last slide gives you the opportunity to describe in more detail the main stages of your business plan.
 For example, you can describe the profit and payback period of your salon, the number of employees and the area of the salon, the location and advertising channels.
 The slides of this template can be used by business trainers when preparing a course on creating business plans.
 Also, this template will be useful for investment companies.
 You can easily change the size, color and font in this template as needed.
 This will allow you to make multiple business plan presentations for each type of investor.
 For example, use the first presentation when presenting your business plan to banks, the second for business angels.
 Also, this template will be useful for consulting companies that provide services for the preparation of professional business plans.